Mets' big three — Pete Alonso, Francisco Lindor, Brandon Nimmo — drink it all in

 And of course Francisco Lindor, imported from small-market Cleveland before the 2021 season and given a $341 million contract as the first mega-move in Steve Cohen’s vision to make the Mets a World Series champion — in his words, three to five years.

-Before this October, the Mets’ promising trio — assembled under two different owners, a half-dozen GMs and five managers — had accounted for two winning regular seasons, one playoff appearance and zero postseason wins.
+Before this October, the Mets’ promising trio — assembled under two different owners, a half-dozen GMs and five managers — had accounted for two winning regular seasons, one playoff appearance and zero postseason series wins.

 Even by the Mets’ dysfunctional standards, that’s been a lot to wear, but those stains now have been rinsed away.
 Champagne makes for a very effective detergent, and as it was streaming down Nimmo’s face Wednesday night, you could see the shine of that newly earned freedom in his wide smile.

 “Winning isn’t easy, and being here is not for the faint of heart,” Nimmo said.
 “You have to make a lot of sacrifices and you have to do a lot of hard things in order to get to this position.
-I thought back to 2015, when I was sitting there watching, I was like, ‘Oh man, I’m right on the cusp and I’ll be a part of this and we’ll do this every year.’
+I thought back to 2015, when I was sitting there watching, I was like, ‘Oh, man, I’m right on the cusp and I’ll be a part of this and we’ll do this every year.’
 And then it’s 2024 now, I’ve just won my first postseason series — the last one [vs. Milwaukee] — and the first NLDS here [at Citi Field].
 You just realize how hard it is and how many things have to go right . . .
 But it’s real life.
 It’s happening right now.”

-Because the Mets made it happen, rallying back from 11 games under .500 in early June to squeeze into the playoffs on a doubleheader split the day after the regular season ended for everyone else.
-And if that wasn’t Mets enough, the “traveling circus” then rumbled to Milwaukee, beating the NL Central champ Brewers in the Wild Card Series, and came within a pitch or two of sweeping the Phillies on Broad Street before returning home for Wednesday’s clincher.
+Because the Mets made it happen, rallying from 11 games under .500 in early June to squeeze into the playoffs on a doubleheader split the day after the regular season ended for everyone else.
+And if that wasn’t Mets enough, the “traveling circus” then rumbled to Milwaukee, beating the NL Central champ Brewers in the Wild Card Series, and came within a pitch or two of sweeping the Phillies on Broad Street before returning home for the clincher.

 But for David Stearns, the guy hired a year ago to mine gold from a leaden $340 million roster, the core he inherited proved to be more than just a serviceable engine for his retool-on-the-fly plans.
 Lindor turned in an MVP-worthy season before going supernova, Nimmo should have been an All-Star and Alonso has flipped the subpar walk-year narrative by becoming an October hero.